-Good Business campaign –Andrea Charlson
+Good Business campaign – Andrea Charlson

 For the second instalment in our new Good Business series, Jo Sutherland spoke with Andrea Charlson, managing director at Madaster UK.
-Together,

 Can you give us a brief introduction to your career and background?